dkoslicki/CommonKmers/README.md

 ## Contact ##
-For issues with the quikr software, contact gailro@gmail.com
+For issues with this software, contact david.koslicki@math.oregonstate.edu

 ## License ##
-The Quikr project is released under the GPL-3 License.
+This project is released under the GPL-3 License.
 Please view the [LICENSE](LICENSE) file for more details.